leopangchan/PERILS/README.md

 # PERILS

+### Abstract
+Github and JIRA have become the most important sources for software engineering researches.
+However, there are potential perils of mining data from them.
+We defined a set of perils in order to help people measure the validity of the data.

 ### Get Started
 The project requires two local storages.
 One for a local branch for each Apache project's Git repo.
 One for a local folder that output the csv file.
 Please configure these two urls in config.py before run the project.